spsaucier/parenting-biblically/content/lessons/2016-07-07-prerequisite-relationships.md

 previous: introduction
 ---

-## Priorities One and Two: Your Relationships with God and Your Spouse
+## Priority 1: Your Relationship with God

-### Your Relationship to God

-If you do not love God with all your heart, with all you mind, and with all your soul, your children will recognize this.
+If you do not love God with all your heart, with all your mind, and with all your soul, your children will recognize this.
 They know you how you truly are, not how others in the community see you.
 Our culture teaches us to be on our best behavior when out in public, but when we are home, we can relax and “be ourselves”.
 You cannot hide from your children; they are not nearly as naïve as you might think.

 **Memory verse:** Deut 6:5 (below).